 Most people find it pretty easy to install themselves.
 But, some have said that the printed instructions aren't the easiest to follow.
 What's funny is that others say they're clear!
 I guess it depends on whether you have previous plumbing experience.

 At any rate, if you have trouble, you can call Express Water customer support and they'll be happy to help you out.
-You can also get some installation tips from the reviews at Amazon.

 I looked for Express Water installation videos on YouTube, but I couldn't find any.
 There are several showing other brands, though, that could be helpful.
 Installation doesn't vary much from brand to brand.